 Depending on your MP’s feelings about the Bill, it can be an idea not to focus on the CE Bill as the only topic for discussion.
 Choose a specific issue of local interest (e.g. retrofitting, peatbog restoration, flooding, community energy projects or inner city pollution) or focus on climate justice and the emergency more generally.
 You should still bring up the CE Bill during the meeting and ask whether your MP will back it.

 Who to invite and who to tell?

-Get some inspiration from previous CEE Bill events
+Get some inspiration from previous CE Bill events

 Here are some examples of events so far on the Bill: